tgenman/STEM_vault/notes/math/graphs/Even and Odd Vertices.md

 ### Anki
 > [!question]-
+TARGET DECK: Math::Graph
 START
 Math prop
-Question_eng: Even and Odd Vertices
+Question_eng: Even and Odd Vertices d
 Question_rus:
 Answer_eng: A [vertex](app://obsidian.md/Vertex%20of%20graph%20(V)) in a graph  is even or odd, according to whether its [degree](app://obsidian.md/Degree%20of%20a%20vertex%20(deg)) in  is even or odd.
 Answer_rus: